IrakliTabagari/PostgreSQL-Logical-Replication/README.md

 ```

 ## 4. Create Tables and procedures on Productoin PostgreSQL server
-Now we have to create tables and procedures on production and fill tables by running procedures
+Now we have to create tables and procedures on production and fill tables with random data by running procedures

 #### 4.1 Create tables
 1. Connect to Production PostgreSQL Server (*host=172.0.0.1 port=5432 user=postgres password=123456789 dbname=postgres*)